darevski1/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 6. Load the home page of the WordPress to see the final result.
 7. Explain the project directly in a README.md file in your project repo.

-#### We need to install Helm, Minkube and Jenkins.
+### **For this Assessment we need to install Helm, Minkube and Jenkins**.

-1. Install Helm - Official documentation [Jenkins](https://helm.sh/docs/intro/install/)
+- **Install Helm** - Official documentation [Jenkins](https://helm.sh/docs/intro/install/)

-2. Install Minikube - Official documentation [Minikube](https://minikube.sigs.k8s.io/docs/start/)
+- **Install Minikube** - Official documentation [Minikube](https://minikube.sigs.k8s.io/docs/start/)

-3. For setting up a ***Jenkins Cluster on Kubernetes***, we will do the following: we need to create four files **serviceAccount.yaml**,  **volume.yaml**, **deployment.yaml**,  **service.yaml'**. and save then in **jeniks** directory and execute them so jenkkins can be installed on minikube cluster.
+- For setting up a ***Jenkins Cluster on Kubernetes***, we will do the following: we need to create four files **serviceAccount.yaml**,  **volume.yaml**, **deployment.yaml**,  **service.yaml'**. and save then in **jeniks** directory and execute them so jenkins can be installed on minikube cluster.
 Official documentation [Jenkins](https://www.jenkins.io/doc/book/installing/kubernetes/)

-We can pull localy the offical wordpress image from github **bitnami/wordpress/** reposity, and edit ***values.yaml*** on line 534 replace t**ype:LoadBalancer** to **type: ClusterIP,** after we edit the offical image we can create our repository on GitHub which we are going to use for deployment for the wordpress site, and push to our repository **darevski1/Final-Project-Assessment-for-Scalefocus-Academy**.
+We can pull localy the offical wordpress image from github **bitnami/wordpress/** reposity, and edit ***values.yaml*** on line 534 replace **type: LoadBalancer** to **type: ClusterIP,** after we edit the offical image we can create our repository on GitHub which we are going to use for deployment for the wordpress site, and push to our repository **darevski1/Final-Project-Assessment-for-Scalefocus-Academy**.

-After we setup jenkins on minikube we can log in to jenikns and install required plugin **kuberentes** so we can create connection to our local cluster.
-Next we need to create new pipeline and connect to our github respository.
-Create Jenkinsfile we put our script for deplyoment, the file has 4 stages:
+After we setup jenkins on minikube we can log using following ip ***http://192.168.59.100:32000/***  to login and install required plugin **kuberentes  - Kubernetes plugin for Jenkins** the plugin is required so we can create connection to our minikube local cluster.
+Next we need to create new pipeline and connect to our **github** respository.
+Create **Jenkinsfile** we put our script for deplyoment, the deplyoment proces has four stages:

 - ***Validate*** - stages check is the namespace **wp** exist, if not exist the namespace will be created
 - ***Install*** - wordpress and helm chard, here we install helm binary, and install wordpress helm chart
 - ***Make wordpress availble*** - in the stage we are running port forwarding, so the site can be acceess localy.
 - ***Browse WordPress site stage*** - !!!
-The site can`t be accees from outside becouse we put ClusterIP in values.yaml, **Cluster ip** default type for service in kubernetis, this type of address can be used only inside the cluster.
+The site can`t be accees from outside because we put ClusterIP in values.yaml, **Cluster ip** default type for service in kubernetes, this type of address can be used only inside the cluster.

+#### We can run the pipeline we created and get following results

 ![Deplyoment](./assets/images/11.png)

 ![Deplyoment](./assets/images/22.png)